Haiku, haibun, and renga of Matsuo Bashō

 Writings (alphabetical by translator or biographer)

 Having various translations lets one understand better what was likely to be the original intention of Bashō.
-In particular, I compared paragraphs and poems of Narrow Road in up to four translations:
+In particular, I compared paragraphs and poems of Narrow Road in many translations.
+These are listed in reverse-chronological order here:

 Haiku